On birational transformations of Hilbert schemes of points on K3 surfaces: Decomposition of the movable cone and automorphisms of birational models

-In the case $t = n$, it is known that the automorphism of $\hskn$ which acts as the reflection in the (only) wall contained in the interior of $\movb(\hskn)$ is Beauville's involution \cite[\S 6]{beauville_rmks}, which is biregular if and only if $n=2$.
+A special case of Lemma \ref{lemma: t=n,4n-3} is $t = n$, where it is known that the automorphism of $\hskn$ which acts as the reflection in the (only) wall contained in the interior of $\movb(\hskn)$ is Beauville's involution \cite[\S 6]{beauville_rmks}, which is biregular if and only if $n=2$.